lusaxweb/vuesax/docs/components/list.md

 ## Icon

-The list items and the headers can have a `vs-icon` as well.
+The list items and the headers can have a `icon` as well.

 ::: tip
 Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).